 - Self defense

 - Defense of other people

 - Police evidence was obtained by an illegal search and seizure

-This is a charge that can change you and your family's life forever, which is why it's so important to contact our Orange County first degree murder defense attorneys right away.
+This is a charge that can change you and your family's life forever, which is why it's so important to contact our Orange County murder defense attorneys right away.
 There is hope.
 For the past decade, we have freed clients of murder charges, and we can work to keep you or your loved one out of jail.